john-cd/rust_howto/bk/drafts/categories/cryptography/cryptography_utilities.md

 "Zeroize" refers to the process of securely erasing sensitive data, such as cryptographic keys, passwords, or any other confidential information, from memory or storage.
 The goal is to ensure that the data cannot be recovered or reconstructed, preventing unauthorized access.

-The [`zeroize`][c~zeroize~docs]⮳{{hi:zeroize}} crate securely clear secrets from memory.
+The [`zeroize`][c~zeroize~docs]↗{{hi:zeroize}} crate securely clear secrets from memory.
 It guarantees that memory is zeroed, using an operation that will not be optimized away by the compiler.
 It is a portable pure-Rust implementation that works everywhere, even with WASM.

 ```rust,editable
 {{#include ../../../crates/cats/cryptography/examples/utilities/zeroize.rs:example}}